cdhs-bha-data-services-sys/co-care-directory/README.md

 ### Pre-requisites

-Your environment should have the following installed:
+Your local environment should have Docker installed.

-- Docker

 If you haven't built the Docker container yet, build it while at the root of the code base:

 ```
 docker build -t coloradodigitalservice/co-care-directory-deploy .
 ```

+If you want to attach domains during the deployment (i.e. specified as an environment variable), then those domains should live inside the target AWS account's Route53 Registered Domains.
+Otherwise, you can run without domains specified and manually setup your domains to point to a CloudFront generated URL.

 ### First time